What is social media sentiment analysis?

-Social media sentiment analysis applies natural language processing (NLP) to analyse online mentions and determine the feelings behind the message.
-Social media sentiment analysis determines whether someone reacts positively, negatively, or is neutral to your message.
+Social media sentiment analysis applies natural language processing (NLP) to analyse online mentions and determine the feelings behind the post.
+Social sentiment analysis will tell you whether the post was positive, negative, or neutral.

-Why is social media analysis all of a sudden so important?
-Because social media sentiment analysis can improve your bottom line!
+Why is social media analysis so important?
+Because it can improve your business bottom line!

 - engagement rate;